 The iSWM Program for Construction addresses stormwater runoff while construction is in process.
 Temporary controls that are used to do this are called Best Management Practices (BMPs).
 These measures are designed to 1) proactively prevent soil erosion on-site, 2) capture sediment on-site when erosion prevention is not feasible and 3) prevent construction materials and wastes from contaminating stormwater.

 The City of Denton has been recognized as a regional leader in the efforts to protect our water resources.
 Currently, the City of Denton is recognized as a Silver Level Participant in the iSWM Program and is committed to improving quality of life and protecting the environment while creating economic opportunities for its citizens, businesses and institutions.
-The City of Denton also has adopted iSWM as part of it Engineering Drainage Criteria.
+The City of Denton also has adopted iSWM as part of the Stormwater Design Criteria Manual.

 Benefits of iSWM include but are not limited to the following: